Bulwell: Life in Bulwell

-Bulwell has several pubs, one of which (The Scots' Grey, now closed) featured in a television programme on The Ten Hardest Pubs in Britain.
+The Scots' Grey public house, now closed, featured in a television programme on The Ten Hardest Pubs in Britain.
 Housing a successful boxing club, it provided champion boxers such as Dominic Wilmot in 2008 and Aaron Brenton in 2009, and trained hundreds of amateur boxers for generations.
-However, its reputation for toughness comes as much from fights outside the ring as in it, and stretches back many years.
+However, its reputation for toughness comes as much from fights outside the ring as in it and stretches back many years.
 Fights were regularly held in the nearby Market Place after closing time on Saturday night, with scores being settled and money made or lost on the outcomes.
 Spectators formed a ring around the bare-knuckle fighters, who would fight until a knock-out.
-Betting, challenging (i. e. money offered to any man able to knock down the "hero"), and "purses" offered by crowds were regular sidelines to the fights, which continued into the 1990s.
-The pub was closed because it was seen as too "rough" to control, and now houses a Barnardo's charity shop.
+Betting, challenging (i.e. money offered to any man able to knock down the "hero") and "purses" offered by crowds were regular sidelines to the fights, which continued into the 1990s.
+The pub was closed because it was seen as too "rough" to control and now houses a Barnardo's charity shop.

-Despite the closure, the pub's football team (The Scots' Grey F.C.) continue to play, enjoying success in the local Sunday League.
+Despite the closure, the pub's football team, The Scots' Grey F.C., continue to play in the local Sunday League.
 It won all three senior trophies in Nottinghamshire for two years running, as the first team to accomplish the feat.

-Bulwell is the setting for the online comedy series Charity Shop Sue (2019), created and directed by Stuart Edwards, Timothy Chesney and Matthew Chesney.
-The series is produced by Vicky McClure and Shane Meadows.
-The series, a mockumentary, follows Sue Tuke (played by Selina Mosinski) as the manager of a fictional charity shop on Bulwell Main Street.

 Crime

 Crime levels are high in the area, compared to Nottingham and national averages.
-In January 2003, Bulwell gained national attention after a Nottingham Police Constable, Ged Walker, was killed in the line of duty.
+In January 2003, Bulwell gained national attention after a Nottingham police constable, Ged Walker, was killed in the line of duty.
 Walker was dragged to his death as he tried to arrest the driver of a stolen taxi.
 Local drug addict David Parfitt was later sentenced to 13 years for manslaughter.
-A memorial stone marking the spot where PC Walker died was vandalised in January 2006, with a hammer being used to deface and damage the engravings.
+A memorial stone, marking the spot where PC Walker died, was vandalised in January 2006, with a hammer being used to deface and damage the engravings.

 Another officer was badly injured in a similar incident on 10 October 2006.
 The special constable required extensive reconstructive surgery after being dragged along the road by a car when trying to arrest a man on Bulwell Hall estate.
 Four people were arrested.

 The fatal shooting of local man Marvin Bradshaw outside a Bulwell pub in 2003, led to gangland-style reprisal attacks that attracted international interest.
 A passenger in the car Bradshaw had been driving on the night of his murder, whilst unhurt in the attack, himself died within months of the event, leading friends and family members to seek revenge on his behalf.
-The mother and stepfather of Michael O'Brien, the man convicted of Bradshaw's murder, were targeted – despite moving into a "safe house" on the Lincolnshire coast, they were both murdered soon after.
+The mother and stepfather of Michael O'Brien, the man convicted of Bradshaw's murder, were targeted, despite moving into a "safe house" on the Lincolnshire coast; they were both murdered soon after.